 To assemble the Maki sushi

-- Spread the rice across the bottom of the bowl.
+- Spread the tuna across the top of the avocado.